 Contract Design & Negotiation

-I am happy to answer the most frequently asked question in advance: No, I do not prepare tender documents myself in projects for selecting a service provider.
-In large projects I mainly focus on two fields of action: firstly, giving orientation and insights in the “jungle of options” as well as in finding the right strategy PRIOR to a tendering process.
+I am happy to answer the most frequently asked question in advance: No, I do not prepare tender documents myself in outsourcing projects.
+In such events I mainly focus on two fields of action: firstly, giving orientation and insights in the “jungle of options” as well as in finding the right strategy PRIOR to a tendering process.
 Secondly, I ensure reaching a professional service contract based on adequate and tactics-driven contract negotiations AFTER a tendering process.
 Of course, I typically bring in my guidance into the tender/selection process, whereas my clients ideally are in the driver seat for the entire course of the project.
-For the comprehensive tendering process, I am happy to recommend professional resources from my network which cover this part par excellence.
-By the way, this also applies to interim management needs – here, too, I am happy to recommend people who are much better suited for this requirement than I am.
+For a comprehensive tendering process, I am happy to bring in professional experts from my network which cover this part par excellence.

 A large part of my negotiations are renegotiations of existing logistics contracts.
 The projects typically arise from plausible, but also “diffuse” dissatisfaction of the client – often especially where the service partner has been working with the client for a long time.

 In my projects I am always aiming for developing (contractual) set ups that are resilient in the long term and tailored to the concrete cooperation needs of the parties.
 These should not only “survive” the evolution of the logistics structures over the years, but even more enable this evolution based on the right set of mechanics, models, rules and by considering the practical suitability.

 “Negotiating is learned by negotiating”.
 This sentence hits the heart of the matter.
 Of course, I am a certified negotiator and have learned my skills at Matthias Schranner (www.schranner.com), but in my opinion, successful negotiations are based on these success factors: